fsharp/fslang-design/RFCs/FS-1079-union-properties-visible.md

 let canSendEmailTo person =
     person.contact.IsEmail
 ```
+As you can see, the use of `IsEmail` is far more succinct for this use case, obviating the need for a pattern match just to check a single thing.
 # Detailed design

 The compiler generates the following public members for every discriminated union type: